nerthul11/GodhomeRandomizer/ReadMe.md

 This allows you to randomize the obtention status of the Pantheon Bindings (Nail/Shell/Charms/Soul) both individually and all at once, and also the status of a hitless Pantheon run.

-__NOTE:__ To obtain Godhome Lifeblood you need to get the individual binding item (or location if vanilla).
-Getting the "All Bindings" check doesn't add to the lifeblood counter.
+__NOTE:__ To obtain Godhome Lifeblood and Weathered Mask you need to get the individual binding item (or location if vanilla).
+Getting the "All Bindings" check doesn't add to the completion counter.

+### Lifeblood

+The mysterious blue room that contains a giant lifeblood cocoon can also be randomized.
+If you obtain the item, lifeseeds will spawn on Godhome's resting rooms.
+The room itself will now grant a random item instead of that bonification.

-All this can add up to a whopping total of __206__ new items and locations to the Randomization pool!
+All this can add up to a whopping total of __212__ new items and locations to the Randomization pool!

 ## Settings:
 - Enabled --> Boolean to define if the connection should be active or not.